microsoft/language-server-protocol/_specifications/specification-3-15.md

 export interface UnregistrationParams {
 	// This should correctly be named `unregistrations`.
 However changing this
-	// is a breaking change an needs to wait until we deliver a 4.x version
+	// is a breaking change and needs to wait until we deliver a 4.x version
 	// of the specification.
 	unregisterations: Unregistration[];
 }